Information about yellow fever disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 - vaccine the person received

-- signature of the authorised health professional
+- signature and professional status of the authorised health professional

 As of 16 June 2016, Australia considers an ICVP to be valid for the life of the vaccinated person.
 The certificate becomes valid 10 days after vaccination.